amartincolby/Rust-Quick-Guide/README.md

     sign_up_to_newsletter("hello@rust_lovers.org");

     /* Of note, the standard function declaration syntax is actually called function _pointer_ syntax.
-That's right.
-The `fn` keyword is actually what is known as a "smart" pointer that allows performance _and_ safety.
-Smart pointers will be discussed later. */

-    let get_email_prefs = |email : String| -> (String, [String; 2]) {
-        let message = format!("{} {}", String::from("Update settings for"), email);
-        let prefs = [String::from("Weekly News"), String::from("Daily Notifications")];

-        (message, prefs)
-    };
+This is because items like function pointers are only ever instantiated once, in a single place, meaning that any calls to that function do so through a pointer to the function's static location. */

-    /* As mentioned, functions in Rust are notably different from many other languages, and one of the most significant differences, if not the most, is that function pointers cannot access values declared outside of their scope.
+    /* As mentioned, function pointers in Rust are notably different from functions in many other languages, and one of the most significant differences, if not the most, is that function pointers cannot access values declared outside of their scope.
 This is known as "capturing" a value.
 If you are coming from TypeScript, the common term is "enclosing," to wit you are writing a closure. */

     let outer_var = 42;